discoverygarden/islandora_xquery/README.md

 ## Introduction

-This module utilizes Zorba to run XQueries agains XML documents stored in Fedora.
+This module utilizes Zorba to run XQueries against XML documents stored in Fedora.

 ## Requirements